Beyond Use Zoning: The Role of Deregulation in Housing Equity

 John Zeanah, AICP

-John Zeanah, AICP is Director of the Memphis and Shelby County Division of Planning and Development.
-He leads a cross-functional division responsible for planning, zoning, and development services.
+JOHN ZEANAH, AICP is the Director of the Memphis and Shelby County Division of Planning and Development.
+In this role, he leads a cross-functional agency responsible for planning, zoning, and construction permitting throughout the largest county in Tennessee.
 Among his accomplishments, John led the development and adoption of the Memphis 3.0 Comprehensive Plan, the City’s first comprehensive plan in 40 years and winner of the American Planning Association’s Daniel Burnham Award of Excellence for a Comprehensive Plan in 2020 and a Charter Award from the Congress for the New Urbanism in 2021.
-Mr. Zeanah earned his Master of City and Regional Planning degree from the University of Memphis where he now teaches land use controls as an adjunct faculty member.
+John has also led the city and county’s housing policy plan, climate action and resilience plans, and improvements to development review and permitting.
+John holds a BA in Political Science from Rhodes College and a Master of City and Regional Planning from the University of Memphis.